Homosexuality in Star Trek

 While the script in essence was well-received among the production crew, there were some concerns about the gay characters whose depiction was purportedly too blatant, considering that in the 24th century being gay should be a non-issue.
 Memos were being passed on for quite some time.
 Gerrold got the runaround and made a number of revisions to the script.
 Eventually, after Rick Berman had taken over the helm, the script was dropped from the production schedule.

 David Gerrold later adapted the story for a novel of the same name Blood and Fire.
 Eventually "Blood and Fire" has hit the screen in spite of everything - in the form of an episode of Star Trek Phase II.
 Read my review of this great fan-made episode.
-Still, it is sad how this best opportunity to incorporate LGBT characters into mainstream Star Trek was wasted.
+Still, it is sad how this best opportunity to incorporate gay characters into mainstream Star Trek was wasted.
 It lets Roddenberry's repeated announcements appear as a mere lip service.

 TNG: The Host When Beverly's lover Odan, a Trill, is transplanted to a new host in the end of the episode (after a temporary stay in Riker's body), this new host turns out to be a woman.
 While Odan is willing to continue their relationship, Beverly backs off, disillusioned because she considers her ability to love "limited".
+This has occasionally been labeled as a plea for gay rights.

 But is sexuality really the key issue?
 I think Beverly is not even primarily baffled due to any sort of homophobia and the prospect of a lesbian liaison but it is Odan's alien nature that ultimately repels her.
 True, she may have hoped for the new host to be a man, as she is not bisexual.
 But she may have had reservations about a relationship with an old or ugly new male host just as well, or even with the otherwise sexiest Trill male to exist.
 We have to bear in mind too that Beverly already tried to rebuff Odan when he was misusing (by human standards) Riker's body for his advances.